mukul785/Degen-Token/README.md

  6. Change private key of your wallet account with test tokens in `hardhat.confige.js` in accounts line.
  7. Deploy contract using `npx hardhat run scripts/deploy.js --network fuji`
  8. Copy the contract address on which it is deplpoyed.
- 9. Copy and paste code of `DegenToken.sol` in remix and deploy it using 'AtAddress' providing the contract address.
+ 9. Copy and paste code of  `DegenToken.sol` in remix and deploy it using 'AtAddress' providing the contract address and using Injected Provider-Metamask.
- 10. Test it on remix.
+ 10. Test it by mint, burn, balance and finally reedem for in-game rewards providing the parameters.
+ 11. Check for reedemed rewards for players.
+It will show all purchased rewards of the players.
- 11. Open snowtrace.io and search your contract address and verify all transactions are visible on snow trace.
+ 12. Open snowtrace.io and search your contract address and verify all transactions are visible on snow trace.